bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 From the figures above, the number of coupon offered increase with the temperature.
 This indicates that as the weather warmed up, the outdoor activity increased.
 And as a result, there were more participents outside accepting offers.

+### 4.1.2 Addressing Bar Coupon related Business Questions

+Following were some of the business questions answered based on the analysis of the data.

+**1) What the acceptance rate between those who went to a bar 3 or fewer times a month to those who went more.**

+- Acceptance rate of participants that went to a bar no more than three times are:  **5.31%**

+- Acceptance rate of participants that went to a bar more than three time are:  **1.22%**
+- The ratio between the participants who when to the bar no more than three time to the one who went more than three times is:  **4.34**
+- The acceptance rate of participants who when to the bar no more than three time is **'~4.34'** times than  the participants that went to a bar more than three time.

+**2) What the acceptance rate between drivers who go to a bar more than once a month and are over the age of 25 to the all others.
+Is there a difference?**

+- Acceptance rate of participants (drivers) over the age of twenty five who went to a bar more than once a month are:        **2.32%**

+- Acceptance rate of all other participants:  **4.22%**

+- The ratio between drivers who go to a bar more than once a month and are over the age of 25 to the all others are:  **0.5483**

+- The acceptance rate of the participants (drivers) who go to a bar more than once a month and are over the age of 25 is  about **'~1/2'** times to that of the others.
+Yes there is a difference, i.e., their total rate is the same as the Bar coupon acceptance rate.

+**3) Compare the acceptance rate between drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry. **

+- Acceptance rate of drivers who go to bars more than once a month and had passengers that were not a kid:  **3.13%**

+- Acceptance rate of drivers who go to bars more than once a month and had passengers that were not a kid  and had occupations other than farming, fishing, or forestry:  **3.26%**

+- The ratio between the two:  **0.9592**

+- The acceptance rate of the participants (drivers) who go to bars more than once a month and had passengers  that were not a kid is about **'~1'** times to that of drivers that had occupations other than farming, fishing, or forestry.

+**4) Compare the acceptance rates between those drivers who:**

+​	a. go to bars more than once a month, had passengers that were not a kid, and were not widowed ****OR****

+​	b. go to bars more than once a month and are under the age of 30 ****OR****

+​	c. go to cheap restaurants more than 4 times a month and income is less than 50K.

+- The acceptance rate of the drivers who go to bars more than once a month, had passengers that were not a kid, and were not widowed:  **3.13%**
+- The acceptance rate of the drivers who go to bars more than once a month and are under the age of 30:  **1.97%**
+- The acceptance rate of the drivers who go to cheap restaurants more than 4 times a month and income is less than 50K:  **1.27%**
+- The acceptance rate of the drivers who go to bars more than once a month, had passengers that were not a kid,  and were not widowed is about **'~1.6'** times more to that of the drivers that go to bars more than once a month and are under the age of 30.
+- The acceptance rate of the drivers who go to bars more than once a month, had passengers that were not a kid, and were not widowed  is about **'~2.5'** times more to that of drivers that go to cheap restaurants more than 4 times a month and income is less than 50.
+- The acceptance rate of the drivers who go to bars more than once a month and are under the age of 30 is **'~1.6'** time to that of drivers  that go to cheap restaurants more than 4 times a month and income is less than 50.

+### 4.1.3 Identification of Opportunities Based on Deep Data Analysis

+Initial analysis of the data showed that the "Bar" performed poorly, i.e, the rejection rate was much higher then the acceptance rate.
+The "CarryAway" coupon acceptance to rejection rate was the best performer in the entire coupon catagories.
+Based on this observation, the following strategy was defined:

+a) Study the "CarryAway" coupon type to help identify opportunities to improve coupon acceptance rate across all coupon categories

+b) Base on the correlation results, identify the characteristics/features of the passenger/driver who accepted the coupon.

+c) Identify opportunities to increase acceptance rate by examining the conditional probability of acceptance/rejections; where the conditions derived base on the combination of one or more characteristics/features of the driver/passenger.

+### 4.1.3.1 Passanger/Driver Attribute Identify

+Identify attributes associated with passenger's/driver's characteristics "CarryAway" coupon for study, using the correlation approach.